Fixer (person): Journalism

-In modern journalism, these aides are often the prime risk mitigators within a journalist's team, making crucial decisions for the reporter.
+These aides are often the prime risk mitigators within a journalist's team, making crucial decisions for the reporter.
 According to journalist Laurie Few, "You don't have time not to listen (to the fixer)", and anybody who disregards a fixer's advice "is going to step on a landmine, figurative or actual".
-Throughout the last 20 years, fixers have ranged from civilians to local journalists within the regions of conflict.
+Fixers have ranged from civilians to local journalists within regions of conflict.
 They are rarely credited and paid menially, which has begun a conversation for the compensation rights of these individuals.
 According to statistics gathered from the Global Investigative Journalism Network, the base pay for a fixer's time ranged from US$50–400 per day.

 A map based on publicly accessible research data shows a visual representation of data collected from various studies conducted on both fixers and their journalist counterparts from over 70 countries.
 Gathered from the Global Reporting Centre, the survey demographic map had 132 respondents from North America, 101 from Europe, 23 from South America, Africa and Eurasia, 63 from Asia and 9 from Australia.

 In popular culture

-Numerous films and several songs have been named The Fixer, and, as a genre, illustrate the different meanings of the term.
+Numerous films and several songs have been named The Fixer.
+As a genre, they illustrate the different meanings of the term.
 Most commonly, they refer to the kind of person who carries out illicit activities on behalf of someone else.
 For example, the 2008 British television series The Fixer is about "a renegade group acting outside the law to bring order to the spiraling criminal activity in the country".